markdoc/docs/pages/docs/attributes.md

 Markdoc allows you to configure custom attribute types for each [tag](/docs/tags).
 Attribute definitions limit which values can be passed to a tag, and which will create errors during [validation](/docs/validation).

-The following example defines an attribute for the `Callout` tag.
+The following example defines an attribute for a `Callout` tag.
 By default, the attribute is set to `note`, and the value is validated agatinst the `matches` array.

 ```js
 {